IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

      The output should be `0`.
 3. Redeploy the CSI node pod on the relevant node.

-     The host definer handles the creation of the new host definition.
+     The host definer handles the creation of the new host definition on the storage side.

 4. Verify that the `hostdefinition` is in the _Ready_ phase.